IgorAbramov/IgorAbramov/README.md

   </a>
 </div>

+- 🔭 My name is Igor.
+In 2023 I decided to be open about my work and what I do as a professional developer.

-- 🔭 I’m a full stack Web Application developer, mostly experienced with developing PHP backend applications using Symfony.
+- 🪐 I’m a full stack Web Application developer, mostly experienced with developing PHP backend applications using Symfony.
+But also having an experience of developing Websites, Mobile Apps and Smart Contracts.

-- ⚡ Always available for new opportunities, my expertise include:-
+- ⭐️ I'm always glad for new opportunities and challenges, my expertise includes:-

   - ⚡ PHP , NodeJS (Typescript , Javascript) , Solidity , Dart , Python
   - ⚡ Symfony , Next.js , Nestjs , Flutter , React , Redux , HardHat , Truffle